perrysmotors/sticky-headers.framerfx/README.md

 | Drag scroll | `boolean` | Controls whether the Scroll should respond to drag interactions | `On` |
 | Wheel scroll | `boolean` | Controls whether the Scroll should respond to scroll interactions | `On` |
 | Fill | `color` | Show or hide, and set the fill color | `Hide` |

-## Features:

-- **New in version 2.5** – Place StickyElements anywhere in the scroll content including inside stacks and frames
-- Only supports vertical scrolling

 ![Screen Recording (Framer X)](https://user-images.githubusercontent.com/12557727/54369321-a3808800-466d-11e9-8b50-4f245ac8075b.gif)